What is ASX 200 Index

 Advantages of Trading ASX with AvaTrade

 - Intuitive and powerful online trading platforms offering a wealth of trading strategies

 - Risk management tools and innovative trade entry options, such as hard and trailing stop losses as well as limit orders

-- Enjoy the safety and security of trading with a broker that is regulated on 5 continents
+- Enjoy the safety and security of trading online with a globally regulated forex trading broker. (regulated on 5 continents)

 - Maximize profitability with trading leverage of up to on index trading